-In February 2013, a resident of Hunter’s Home noticed movement in the tall reeds and stopped his car in Howard Street,and witnessed a large mower marching through the wetlands with no regard for wildlife.
+In February 2013, a resident of Hunter’s Home noticed movement in the tall reeds and stopped his car in Howard Street, and witnessed a large mower marching through the wetlands with no regard for wildlife.
 He also claimed to see Chris Mulder who came up to his car and allegedly threatened to “fuck him up”.
-Chris Mulder, in the comment section below, strongly denies this, saying that he has not being on the property in 3 years.
+Chris Mulder, in the comment section below, strongly denies this, saying that he has not been on the property in 3 years.
 Whoever the threatening person was, he was driving a white, Toyota Prada with licence plate CX 177777 (or numbering very similar – does anyone know this car?).
-[Ed: Please note that i did email Chris Mulder for comment on this whole blog on the day of posting, 3 days ago.
+[Ed: Please note that I did email Chris Mulder for comment on this whole blog on the day of posting, 3 days ago.
 He returned now which is appreciated.
 I’m hoping that he will participate beyond this point but apologies to him for it.
-The goal is always truth so correction welcomed and i’m hoping that the public steps forward with the driver of that car].
+The goal is always truth so correction welcomed and I’m hoping that the public steps forward with the driver of that car].

-This author was also a resident of Hunter’s Home at that time and often walked beside the wetlands which made it easier to notice that the bordering reeds, 2m deep, were subterfuge, disguising that an expansive area was been cleared.
+This author was also a resident of Hunter’s Home at that time and often walked beside the wetlands which made it easier to notice that the bordering reeds, 2m deep, was subterfuge, disguising that an expansive area was been cleared.
 I sent a query to both Andre Riley, head of SANParks and Lauren Waring, Municipal Manager, asking, “Who is responsible for the cutting of the wetlands opposite Premier Hotel?” and, “with regards the wetlands in Hunter’s Home, are you destroying them illegally them for ‘development’?”
 I included my own photos.
-Whether it be for those queries or for the one i sent shortly after asking for a list of municipal salaries, it is notable that i was removed from the Knysna Municipality’s mailing list thereafter.
+Whether it be for those queries or for the one I sent shortly after asking for a list of municipal salaries, it is notable that I was removed from the Knysna Municipality’s mailing list thereafter.
 It has also meant months more of unchecked banishment of the wetlands.

 In 2011, at the time of the Knysna-Plett Herald’s article What About Our Wetland?, SANParks had also not responded to them.
 And, as they did in 2005 with the soil dumping, the Knysna Municipality were non-committal to investigation with, “We requested the owner of the property to create fire breaks on the property and they did this to our satisfaction.
 The contractor on site last week was only contracted to maintain the fire break – not to do any mowing.
-No permit for mowing wetlands or clearing fire breaks was issued, as there was no need to do so – the fire breaks had already been cleared; they were being maintained.
+No permit for mowing wetlands or clearing fire breaks were issued, as there was no need to do so – the fire breaks had already been cleared; they were being maintained.
 The compaction effect is absolutely minimal due to the nature and infrequent use of the machinery used.”